coenraadhuman/knowledge-share-notes/rust-language/functions.md

 `Arguments`, refer to the values that are provided to the function's parameters.

-:nerd: People tend to use these two terms interchangeably.
+:nerd_face: People tend to use these two terms interchangeably.

 ```rust
 fn print_value(x: i32) { // argument goes onto the stack.